 Also known as thrombophlebitis, this inflammation can affect any of the veins in the breast, but most commonly affects those on the outer side of the breast or under the nipple.
 And, they're most often associated with an incision site (which is why they're most common under the breast when you've had a crease incision).

 Just when you think you’ve got past the surgical pain part, you can get all sorts of other sensations cropping up.
-About two weeks after your breast surgery you may notice a swollen, painful tube or line running down from under your boob and down your chest.
+About two weeks after your breast augmentation you may notice a swollen, painful tube or line running down from under your boob and down your chest.

 The good news is that they are temporary, and harmless.
 If you get a Mondor's Cord you can expect it to get better after several weeks... but they can last up to 3 months.